Select a Charity to donate to

 Indications and Usage

-Cutaquig® (Immune Globulin Subcutaneous (Human) – hipp) is a 16.5% immune globulin solution for subcutaneous infusion indicated for treatment of primary humoral immunodeficiency in patients 2 years of age or older.
+Cutaquig® (Immune Globulin Subcutaneous (Human) – hipp) is a 16.5% immune globulin solution for subcutaneous infusion indicated for the treatment of primary humoral immunodeficiency in patients 2 years of age or older.
 This includes, but is not limited to, common variable immunodeficiency (CVID), X-linked agammagloubulinemia, congenital agammaglobulinemia, Wiskott-Aldrich syndrome, and severe combined immunodeficiencies.